 This may or may not explain.

 the other parents at my daughter’s school

-Jacqueline Jules is the author of three chapbooks, Field Trip to the Museum, (Finishing Line Press), Stronger Than Cleopatra (ELJ Publications), and Itzhak Perlman’s Broken String, winner of the 2016 Helen Kay Chapbook Prize from Evening Street Press.
-Her work has appeared in over 100 publications including The Literary Nest, Sow’s Ear Poetry Review, Glass, Beltway Poetry, Innisfree Poetry Journal, Gargoyle, and Connecticut River Review.
-She is also the author of forty books for young readers.
+Jacqueline Jules is the author of Manna in the Morning (Kelsay Books, 2021) and Itzhak Perlman's Broken String, winner of the 2016 Helen Kay Chapbook Prize from Evening Street Press.
+Her poetry has appeared in over 100 publications including The Sunlight Press, Gyroscope Review, and One Art.
+She is also the author of two poetry books for young readers, Tag Your Dreams: Poems of Play and Persistence.
+(Albert Whitman, 2020) and Smoke at the Pentagon: Poems to Remember (Bushel & Peck, 2023).
 Visit her online at www.jacquelinejules.com.